wmhilton-stoplight/platform-docs/6.-migrations/next.md

 1. **No lock-in:** Your data is your own, stored in your Git repositories.
 2. **Tooling flexibility:** Convincing developers to adopt a new tool can be difficult.
 With our new approach, developers can continue to use the tools that they're most comfortable with - all they need to do is commit design/docs files to your Git repos.
 If some of them prefer to write OpenAPI by hand in VS Code rather than using Stoplight Studio, no problem!
 3. **Workflow flexibility:** Since Stoplight is built on your VCS, it's easy to leverage the development workflows that already exist at your company - PR reviews, CI, GitHub actions, custom VCS integrations, you name it.
-4. **Co locate alongside implementation:** In NEXT you are forced to store your design/docs files in a flat list, separate from the implementation they are meant to describe.
+4. **Co locate alongside implementation:** In NEXT you are forced to store your design/docs files in a flat list, separate from the implementation they're meant to describe.
 In our new Platform you can organize your files however you like, including managing them in the same repo as the actual API implementation!
 This has a number of benefits, such as reviewing changes to design and implementation in a single Pull Request.

 The list above describes some of the large fundamental opportunities our new approach opens up.
 Beyond that there are of course dozens of new features and enhancements packed into the new Platform.